 With the introduction of new products and services, Africell plans to bring more competition to the Angolan telecom market.
-The company also aims to stimulate economic growth and social development by creating more than a thousand jobs, mostly for Angolans.

-Since mid-March, operators mooted possible increase in telecom service rates due to higher operating prices.
+The company also aims to stimulate economic growth and social development by creating more than a thousand jobs, mostly for Angolans. possible increase in telecom service rates due to higher operating prices.
 In early May, the Association of Licensed Telecoms Operators of Nigeria sent a letter to the NCC in which it proposed a 40 percent increase in the cost of calls, SMS and data.